(8 minute read)

 What is dementia?

 Simply put, dementia is the death of a significant number of brain cells, specifically neurons and their connecting cells, the synapse, which leads to cognitive impairment.
 Other supporting cells, the glia, die as well.
 The fatality of these cells causes the brain to malfunction, and we experience cognitive impairment.
 Ultimately, because the brain cannot function as intended, it cannot communicate properly with the organs, thus the body begins to shut down and we face total body death.
-In a nut shell: brain cells die causing our cognition to become weak, impaired and ultimately non functioning.
+In a nut shell: brain cells die causing our cognition and bodies to become weak, impaired and ultimately non functioning.

 What is cognition?

 Cognition is defined as our ability to think, feel, and act upon new information (“oh I love your new hair cut”), to process thoughts and take or make physical actions based upon those thoughts (“curb coming lift leg”).
 That is voluntary cognition.
 Breathing, heart beating, digestion are involuntary cognition.
 (For a list of the 8 main voluntary cognitive skills which are the first to subside when dementia percolates in our brain, click here.)

 What causes dementia?